hykim-soulis/Store-Backend-Project/README.md

 ## Required Technologies

-My application use the following libraries:
+My application use the following libraries and technologies:

 - Postgres for the database
 - Node/Express for the application logic